dendronhq/dendron-site/vault/dendron.topic.commands.md

 - shortcuts: none

-Open link to external file (eg. pdf, .mov, etc) use system default
+Open link to external file (eg. pdf, .mov, etc) use system default.
+Relative files paths will be opened relative to the vault that the note is in.

 <a href="https://www.loom.com/share/01250485e20a4cdca2a053dd6047ac68"><img src="https://cdn.loom.com/sessions/thumbnails/01250485e20a4cdca2a053dd6047ac68-with-play.gif"> </a>